Planning a trip to Osaka? This is the place to start. I’ll take you through all the big questions: When, where, why and how. And, of course, how much.

 I have two small children and we live in Kyoto but I often take my kids to Osaka because there’s so much for them to do there.
 My kids absolutely love Osaka.
 It’s a GREAT place to travel with children.
 As with the rest of Japan, you don’t have to worry about food safety or crime.
 And, Osaka has some of the best kid-friendly attractions in all of Japan.
 For more tips on traveling in Osaka with your kids, check out my Osaka With Children page.

 Is It Easy To Get Money Out Of ATMs In Osaka?

 ATMs that work with international bank and credit cards are not as common in Japan as they are in many other countries.
 But, you can get money out of postal ATMs and ATMs at convenience stores like 7-11.
 For more on getting money in Japan, see my Getting Money in Kyoto page (yes, it’s about Kyoto but most of the information holds true for Osaka).

 Can I Meet A Geisha In Osaka?

 It’s not possible to meet a geisha in Osaka, but Kyoto is only 11 minutes away by shinkansen (bullet train).
 Kyoto is the heart of the geisha world.
-For details, please visit my guided tours site ChrisRowthorn.com
+Read more about Kyoto geisha on my companion site InsideKyoto.com and to meet geisha themselves, please visit my guided tours site ChrisRowthorn.com

 Can I See Sumo Wrestling In Osaka?

 While Tokyo is the best place in Japan to see sumo wrestling, it’s also possible to see sumo in Osaka.
 A basho (sumo tournament) is held every March in Osaka, usually from around 12 March to 26 March.
-You can find schedules online in English at the Japan Sumo Association site.
-For more details on purchasing tickets, see my Sumo Wrestling in Kyoto page (yes, I know, it’s about Kyoto, but most of the information is valid for Osaka as well).
+For more details on purchasing tickets, see my How To See Sumo Wrestling in Osaka Or Kyoto page.

 Is Osaka Safe For Travellers?